porkie02/trakt/README.md

 ## Custom Python Plexlibrary Recipes

-I have added my current recipes I have made for Custom Python Plexlibrary Recipes which can be found here.
+I have added my current recipes I have made for Custom Python Plexlibrary Recipes for some of my lists.

 https://github.com/adamgot/python-plexlibrary